A proof of Dunfield-Gukov-Rasmussen Conjecture: Main results

 A~similar result holds for the~twisted Heegaard Floer complex.
 The~following is inspired by \cite[Lemma 2.2]{ManolescuCube}.

-\begin{lemma} Let $S$ be a~singular link in braid position with split components $S_0, \dots, S_r$, where $\basepoint \in S_0$.
+\begin{lemma} Let $S$ be a~singular link in a~braid position with split components $S_0, \dots, S_r$, where $\basepoint \in S_0$.
 Then there is an~isomorphism of complexes

 where in each $U\sqcup S_i$ the~marking lies on the~unknotted component. \end{lemma} \begin{proof} The~planar Heegaard diagram for $S$ can be seen as a~sequence of nested annular diagrams $\mathcal H_0, \dots, \mathcal H_r$ with $X_0$ outside of them as shown at the~left side of Figure~\ref{fig:unnesting-hd}.
 Here $\mathcal H_0$ together with $X_0$ represents the~component $S_0$, whereas each $\mathcal H_i$ for $i>0$, with an~extra pair of basepoints outside, represents $U \sqcup S_i$ with $\basepoint \in U$.
 Thence the~isomorphism \eqref{eq:CFK-for-disconnected} is clear at the~level of chain groups.
-In order to compare the~differentials we modify the~Heegaard diagram, so that the~components $\mathcal H_i$ are no longer nested, but instead they are contained in disjoint disks on the~sphere and the~complement of those disks is decorated with $X_0$ (see the~right side of Figure~\ref{fig:unnesting-hd}).
-According to Lemma~\ref{lem:moduli-for-disconnected-domain} Whitney disks of Maslov index 1 with nonempty moduli spaces are associated with domains lying in exactly one of the~diagram $\mathcal H_i$, forcing the~differential from $\tCFK-(S)$ to match the~right hand side of \eqref{eq:CFK-for-disconnected}.
+In order to compare the~differentials we first modify the~Heegaard diagram, so that the~components $\mathcal H_i$ are no longer nested, but instead they are contained in disjoint disks on the~sphere and the~complement of those disks is decorated with $X_0$, see the~right side of Figure~\ref{fig:unnesting-hd}.
+We argue then that the~differential of the~chain complex associated with this modified diagram matches with that of the~right hand side of \eqref{eq:CFK-for-disconnected}.

-In order to obtain the~desired Heegaard diagram, notice that each $\mathcal H_i$ intersect the~trace section $\mu$ in $\alpha$-curves only and that inside $\mathcal H_i$ for $i>0$ all basepoints and twisting points are inside $\alpha$-curves.
-Hence, for each $i>0$ we can slide $\mathcal H_i$ along $\mu$ outside of $\mathcal H_0$ by isotopy and handle slide moves, which does not affect the~Heegaard--Floer complex. \end{proof}